saymrwulf/transformers/notes.md

 2022-06-01T00:40:00 - Refactor for clarity, might break a few tests though (transformers) 2022-06-01T19:20:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (transformers) 2022-06-02T20:06:00 - Quick fix, referencing a known issue from the official repo (transformers)
+2003 paper) (transformers) 2022-06-02T20:06:00 - Quick fix, referencing a known issue from the official repo (transformers) 2022-06-02T01:44:00 - Implementing approach from a new paper read last night (transformers)